Choosing a Cloud-Based Legal Practice Management System

-Cloud-based law practice management software is different from premise-based software.
+A cloud-based legal practice management system is different from premise-based software.
 Premise-based software runs on a local computer or server with a database, is typically located on site and can usually only be accessed from computers located in your law office.

-Alternatively, cloud-based software can be used wherever you happen to be, using any Internet-enabled device.
+Alternatively, a cloud-based legal practice management system can be used wherever you happen to be, using any Internet-enabled device.
 Here are additional comparisons between cloud-based legal practice management software vs. standard premise-based systems:

 Premised-Based Software Is:

 ‣‣ Data is stored locally in your office